Best Business Microloans in June 2026

 • Doesn’t list minimum credit score requirements

-The Accion Opportunity Fund (AOF) is a nonprofit lender offering up to $250,000 for a range of diverse business owners, including minority entrepreneurs, veterans and women-owned businesses.
-Funding is also available to ITIN-only borrowers, making it an excellent funding option for non-U.S. citizens.
-In addition, AOF provides extra resources, business coaching and customer service support in English and Spanish.
+The Accion Opportunity Fund is a nonprofit lender focused on minority entrepreneurs, veterans, women-owned businesses and ITIN-only borrowers, making it an excellent funding option for underserved populations.
+Loans go up to $250,000, well above the typical microloan ceiling, with repayment terms up to 36 months.
+AOF also provides business coaching and customer service in English and Spanish.

-• Doesn’t require a minimum credit score, collateral or business income
+• No minimum credit score, collateral or business income required

 • Must live within 15 miles of a Grameen America branch